 The Group's internal control systems are designed to manage rather than eliminate business risk.
 They provide reasonable but not absolute assurance against material misstatement or loss.
-Such systems are necessary to management, were considered in the light of prevailing economic indicators and the view of the external auditors.
-These were accepted as appropriate..

-Valuation assumptions, prepared by external actuaries and adopted by safeguard shareholders' investment and the Company's assets and depend on regular evaluation of the extent of the risks to which the Company is exposed.
+Such systems are necessary to safeguard shareholders' investment and the Company's assets and depend on regular evaluation of the extent of the risks to which the Company is exposed.